 Since 2018, for all loan terms that have a loan to value (LTV) ratio greater than 90%.
 The annual Mortgage insurance premium will be collected till the end of the term of the loan or 30 years, whichever comes first.
 In cases of LTV ratio less than 90% or equal to 90%.
 Borrowers will have to pay MIP until the end of the term of the loan or 11 years, whichever comes first.

-Also, a fixed percentage of 1.75 must be paid by the borrowers, regardless of what the LTV is.
+Also, a fixed percentage of 1.75% upfront (MIP) is financed into the loan and will be paid by the borrowers, regardless of what the LTV is.

 Just like almost every state in the US, one needs a mortgage loan originator license in Florida to start mortgage operations.
 A mortgage broker is a person who connects the mortgage lenders and the mortgage borrowers and oversees all the legal and other operations.
 In some cases, the mortgage broker is the mortgage lender as well.
 A mortgage lender is also known as mortgage loan originator.
 Here we will talk about how to obtain the mortgage loan originator license in Florida.

 In Florida, the Florida Office of Financial Regulation handles all the licensing for mortgage brokers and branches in the state.
 To obtain the license, one needs to complete the following steps: